raheelam98/Modern_AI_Python/Python_MCQ/MCQ_1.md

 #### 14. What is the purpose of the `isinstance()` function in Python?
 A) To check if a value is an instance of a class

+#### 15. What is the primary purpose of indentation in Python?
+C) To denote a block of code within a control structure, function, or class

+#### 16. How does indentation contribute to the overall structure of Python code?
+C) It shows the relationship between different blocks of code

+#### 17. What does it mean for Python to be dynamically-typed?
+C) Python determines the data type of a variable at runtime, rather than at compile time

+#### 18. How does Python handle type checking?
+B) Python is dynamically-typed, which means it checks the data type of a variable at runtime

+#### 19. What is the None data type in Python?
+C) A special data type that represents the absence of a value

+#### 20. What happens during implicit type casting in Python?
+B) Python automatically converts a value from one data type to another

 ---